MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/includes/aurora/prerequisites-migration-service-postgresql-online-aurora.md

 ### Configure the target setup

 - Before you begin the migration, you must create an instance of [Azure Database for PostgreSQL](/azure/postgresql/flexible-server/) in Azure.
-- The SKU that's provisioned for Azure Database for PostgreSQL – Flexible Server should match the source.
+- The SKU that's provisioned for Azure Database for PostgreSQL - Flexible Server should match the source.
-- To create a new instance of Azure Database for PostgreSQL, see [Create an Azure Database for PostgreSQL](../../../../flexible-server/quickstart-create-server-portal.md).
+- To create a new instance of Azure Database for PostgreSQL, see [Create an instance of Azure Database for PostgreSQL](../../../../flexible-server/quickstart-create-server-portal.md).

 ### Enable CDC as a source